Russia reports pressure glitch on cargo ship docked to ISS | Technology

 Russia reports pressure glitch on cargo ship docked to ISS

 Russia's space agency reported an unexplained loss of pressure on Saturday in a cargo craft docked to the International Space Station but said there was no threat to the crew.
-The Roscosmos agency said mission control specialists had detected a depressurisation in the Progress MS-21 cargo ship which is due to undock from the ISS on Feb.
+Roscosmos said mission control specialists had detected a depressurisation in the cooling system of the Progress MS-21 cargo ship which is due to undock from the ISS on Feb.
 18.

+Russia's space agency reported an unexplained loss of pressure on Saturday in a cargo craft docked to the International Space Station but said there was no threat to the crew.

 "The temperature regime and pressure on board the ISS are normal, nothing threatens the life and health of the crew and they feel fine," Roscosmos said.
 It was the latest glitch to affect the ageing ISS after a coolant leak in December on a Soyuz MS-22 spacecraft docked to the station.